FrisovanderVeen/mu2/README.md

 ## Prerequisites

-Before installing make sure you have docker installed
+Before installing make sure you have docker and docker-compose installed

 ## Install